Chart Color Schemes

 Koondoola faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.6%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 8.5%, followed by postgraduate qualifications (2.2%) and graduate diplomas (0.9%).
-Vocational credentials are also common, with 33.2% of residents aged 15+ holding them, including advanced diplomas (7.6%) and certificates (25.6%).
+The area's university qualification rate is 11.6%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 8.5%, followed by postgraduate qualifications (2.2%) and graduate diplomas (0.9%).
+Vocational credentials are prevalent, with 33.2% of residents aged 15+ holding them, including advanced diplomas (7.6%) and certificates (25.6%).
+Educational participation is high, with 33.4% currently enrolled in formal education: 10.8% in primary, 10.1% in secondary, and 4.2% in tertiary education.

-Educational participation is high, with 33.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 33.4% of residents currently enrolled in formal education.
 This includes 10.8% in primary education, 10.1% in secondary education, and 4.2% pursuing tertiary education.

 Frequently Asked Questions - Education